cw-somil/Un-Fake/README.md

 <img src="https://github.com/Somil112/Un-Fake/blob/master/Screenshots/ss5.png" height="40%" width="40%" >

+### Data used

+Stanford pretrained Glove Vectors for Word Embeddings 7000 articles labelled fake or real.

 ### Future Scope
 We are working on providing better functionalities and improved accuracy to make it as perfect as possible.